ANT 102 | INTRODUCTION TO CULTURAL ANTHROPOLOGY | 4 quarter hours

 (Undergraduate)

-Compares the patterns of sociocultural life in different societies within a particular geographic region in order to gain a general understanding of cultural themes, trends, and historical developments.
-Check current schedule of courses for specific topic.
-Course may be repeated for credit when title and content change.
+This course compares patterns of socio-cultural life in various societies within a particular geographic region to gain a general understanding of cultural themes, trends, and historical developments.
+Specific content varies based on the instructor and topic.
+A course may be repeated for credit when title and content change.

 ANT 314 | ANTHROPOLOGY OF GENDER | 4 quarter hours